 For years, outdoor air pollution has been a point of discussion involving the negative impacts on health.
 Correlations have linked certain types of cancer, bronchial issues like asthma and allergies, etc. to high concentrations of contaminants in the air.
 Over the past few years, U.S. Environmental Protection Agency (EPA) studies have shown human exposure to air pollutants indoors can actually be two to five times higher than outdoor levels.
 Poor indoor air quality (IAQ) can also lead to a large variety of health problems and potentially impact comfort, concentration, and performance.
+Stark Tech can improve indoor air quality with air systems solutions and more to reduce the risk of virus transmission between students and staff.

 Most people, even prior to March 2020, spend roughly 90 percent of their time indoors, which makes good IAQ increasingly important.
 Failure to respond to poor IAQ can lead to cough, eye irritation, headache, asthma, allergic reactions, and more.
 Nearly 1 in 13 school-aged children has asthma, which is the leading cause of absenteeism in schools, according to the EPA.